 Many of the stalls are unnamed and unnumbered except for a phone number on some.
 This can be confusing but just look for whatever looks fresh and gets your attention.
 The food is cheap so don’t be scared and be adventurous.
 Odds are you will leave with a meal to remember.

-Noryangjin Fish Market Hours
+Noryangjin Fish Market Information

 Admission